chmouel/blog/content/posts/self-signed-certs.md

 (if it is already generated then the `minica` command will fail then make sure it's not)

-2. You will hen create a Kubernetes secret out of it which we will call `$sec_name` on namespace `$namespace` using the generate secret from `minica.`
+2. Using the generated secret from `minica` you can now create a Kubernetes secret out of it, we can call it `$sec_name` nd install it on the `$namespace` namespace.

 ```bash
 key_file=minica/${domain}/key.pem